GajuMasare/GajuMasare/README.md

 - 🌱 I’m currently working in Python, JavaScript, React.js, HTML.
 - 💞️ I’m always interested to learn something new so if you have any projects then I will love to work with you.
 - 💪 Even if I am not familiar with a language or dont have level of experience for a project, I am passionated to learn it.
 - 📫 How to reach me?
-Mail me at gajumasare@gmail.c
+Mail me at gajumasare@gmail.com

 <!---
 GajuMasare/GajuMasare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.